dibyendu02/Keeper/README.md

 ### Features

-- Select a source cryptocurrency from a list of top 100 cryptocurrencies.
+- Create, Delete, Update a contact with Name, Phone number and Email Id.
+- Directly forward to dialing screen on one tap.
-- Input the amount to be converted.
+- Directly forward to whatsapp chat.
-- Choose the target currency (USD, EUR, etc.).
-- View the converted amount instantly.
+- Write an email on just a click.

 ### Technologies Used

 - **Backend**: Node.js, Express.js
 - **Frontend**: React
-- **API**: Coinmarketcap (for fetching real-time exchange rates)

 ## Folder Structure

 The project follows a structured organization with separate backend and frontend directories:

-- `backend/`: Contains the Node.js backend.
+- `Backend/`: Contains the Node.js backend.
-- `frontend/`: Contains the React frontend.
+- `Frontend/`: Contains the React frontend.

 <!-- ### Packages I Used